 Chow Mein comes from the Chinese 炒面, pronounced chao mian, literally meaning ‘fried noodles’.
 The noodles used are typically made with wheat flour and egg, and beautifully crafted to give a satisfying taste.

-Chop Suey on the other hand is typically served on rice.
+On the other hand, American chop suey is typically served on rice.
 There are some variations of it that are made with noodles, but for the most part you’ll see it paired with rice.

 Besides chow mein always containing noodles, and chop suey usually containing rice, there are actually other ingredient and flavor differences between the two that make them easy to tell apart.